tekumara/notes/install.md

 # install

-install will set owner and group to root and correct permissions (useful for tar files will usual file owners).
-It can also:
+install will copy a file and and set mode to rwxr-xr-x (0755).

+Can also

-- create leading directories
+- `-d` create leading directories
-- preserve previous file as .old
+- `-b` will preserve previous file as .old
+- `-S` safe copy will use a temp file and rename
-- correctly copy when the file is in use
+- `-o` set the owner on the file after copy